 Optimising UPS availability

-UPSs provide a crucial role in ensuring a data centre's reliability, so ensuring your UPS is reliable is crucial too, says Eaton's Alexander Hanoumis.
+UPSs provide a crucial role in ensuring a data center's reliability, so ensuring your UPS is reliable is crucial too, says Eaton's Alexander Hanoumis.

-Data centres have evolved to become the foundation for many of today’s businesses, and protecting these mission-critical centres has become crucial.
-At the same time, the world of data centres is undergoing a fundamental change.
+Data Centers have evolved to become the foundation for many of today’s businesses, and protecting these mission-critical centres has become crucial.
+At the same time, the world of data centers is undergoing a fundamental change.
 As ever-increasing demands are placed on performance and capacity, the importance of cost and energy efficiency are rapidly growing.

 Add to this the demand for continuous availability whatever the situation, and the result is a quest for solutions that balance efficiency, reliability and costs.